imakewebthings/jquery-confirms/README.md

 ```

 All other options, such as the `onYes` and `onNo` callbacks, must be defined in script if they are to be used.

+## What About Styling?

+This repository includes no CSS.
+It is up to you to style the confirmations to fit your needs.

 ## License